 Enjoy a visit to the Irish National Stud and Japanese Gardens.
 In the evening, a coach will pick you up again to take you to a local pub for a meal accompanied by lively Irish music, dance and banter - great ‘craic’.

 A day at leisure.
 Relax on site or take the bus from the site into Dublin.
-Explore the National Museum of Archeology & History or the National Art Gallery, Trinity College or St. Patrick's Cathedral.
+Explore the National Museum of Archeology & History or the National Art Gallery, Trinity College or St Patrick’s Cathedral.
 Do not miss a stop at the Irish Whiskey Museum, or at the Guinness Storehouse for the perfect pint.
-Glasvenin Cemetery and the National Botanic Gardens also come highly recommended by previous tourers.
+Glasvenin Cemetery and nearby Botanical Gardens also come highly recommended by previous tourers.